SilentisVox/Recluse/README.md

 ### Disclaimer

 Recluse is intended for **educational and authorized** penetration testing purposes only.
 Unauthorized use is illegal and punishable by law.

 ---

-### License

-This project is not licensed under any open-source agreement and follows the **Non-Apache License Version 1.0**.

----